SparkPost/support-docs/support/user-guide/automatic-inline-seeds.md

 * The minimum threshold for seeding is 1,000 messages in a twenty four hour window.
 This is designed to protect your deliverability and avoid overseeding - an issue that can happen if your campaign includes too high a percentage of seed addresses.

 #### Seeding Duration
 * Seeds are distributed evenly across the Seeding Duration.
 As a best practice, try to match your seeding duration to the approximate time it takes to send your campaign.
+This will allow detection of changes in deliverability as the campaign is sending.
 * For burst campaigns, use the minimum Seeding Duration of 1,000 messages.
 * For ongoing campaigns (examples include password resets, triggered marketing messages, and welcome emails), use a longer Seeding Duration to disperse your seeds over more of your sending.